jrosen48/utk-homepage/static/cv/rosenberg-cv-for-word.Rmd

 Schmidt, J. A., Rosenberg, J. M., & Beymer, P. N. (2017, April). *Momentary engagement profiles: A person-in-context approach to studying student engagement using experience sampling data*.
 Paper presented at the Annual Meeting of the American Educational Research Association, San Antonio, TX.

 Roseth, C. J., Linnenbrink-Garcia, L., Saltarelli, W., Lee, Y-K., Rosenberg, J. M. … & Beymer, P. N. (2017, April). *A design-based intervention on flipped instruction: Longitudinal effects on undergraduates’ engagement and achievement*.
 Paper presented at the Annual Meeting of the American Educational Research Association, San Antonio, TX.

-Galey, S., Ferrare, J., & Rosenberg, J. M. (2017, April). *Idea brokers, policy convergence, and paradigm shifts: The co-evolution of school choice and alternative certification issue networks in the national educational policy discourse, 2000-2015*.
-Paper presented at the Annual Meeting of the American Educational Research Association, San Antonio, TX.

-Wright, E., Hao, Q., & Rosenberg, J. M. (2017, April). *What are the most important predictors of the earnings of college graduates?
-Data from the college scorecard*.
-Paper presented at the Annual Meeting of the American Educational Research Association, San Antonio, TX.

 Mikeska, J. N., Rosenberg, J. M., Holtzman, S., & McCaffrey, D. (2017, April). *Comparing the alignment between two observational measures of science teachers’ instructional practice*.
 Poster presented at the National Association for Research in Science Teaching Annual International Conference, San Antonio, TX. <a href = "/pre-prints/mikeska-et-al-2017-narst.pdf"><img src="/logos/pdf.png" style="width: 20px; height: 20px; margin-left: 1px;"/></a>